RonnieSchneider/ronnieschneider.github.io/_posts/2018-08-28-text-mining.md

 ## Competition

-My team's project was selected as a finalist in the Teradata University Network Analytics Challenge. [link](https://www.teradatauniversitynetwork.com/Community/Student-Competitions/2018/2018-TUN-Challenge-Finalists)?
+My team's project was selected as a finalist in the [2018 Teradata University Network Analytics Challenge](https://www.teradatauniversitynetwork.com/Community/Student-Competitions/2018/2018-TUN-Challenge-Finalists)

- I will be competing against 14 other teams in Las Vegas at the [link](https://analyticsuniverse.teradata.com/)?
-Conference in October.
+ I will be competing against 14 other teams in Las Vegas at the [Teradata Universe Conference](https://analyticsuniverse.teradata.com/) in October.